Chris Webby: Personal life

 He told AllHipHop in 2013, that he uses Adderall in the studio, which he is prescribed.
-He explained that he was diagnosed with ADD at a young age and has been on attention medication throughout his life.
-He says to this day that he has very bad attention deficit disorder.
+He explained that he was diagnosed with attention deficit hyperactivity disorder at a young age, and has been on attention medication throughout his life.
+He says to this day that he has very bad attention deficit hyperactivity disorder.
+Chris Webby is friends with Pete Davidson, and has an aquarium installed in his home.